 Director of the Center for Neurodegenerative Science at Van Andel Institute in Michigan, USA

-Professor Patrick Brundin is a renowned researcher of Parkinson’s disease and he’s currently director of the Center for Neurodegenerative Science at Van Andel Research Institute in Grand Rapids, Michigan, USA.
+Professor Patrik Brundin is a renowned researcher of Parkinson’s disease and he’s currently director of the Center for Neurodegenerative Science at Van Andel Research Institute in Grand Rapids, Michigan, USA.
 He earned his PhD in 1988 and MD in 1992, both from Lund University, Sweden, and he has more than 350 publications on Parkinson’s disease and related topics.
-With over 40 years of experience studying this disease, his research focuses on pathogenic mechanisms of Parkinson’s and the development of new therapies that coud slow or stop disease progression ot that could repair affected brain circuits, translating experimental therapies into clinical trials.
-The swedish neuroscientist and his team described Lewy bodies in grafted dopamine neurons and suggested that a prion-like mechanism operates on Parkinson’s disease.
-He reported the effects of mutant α-synucleic on dopamine homeostasis, describing how their interaction might cause neurotoxity in Parkinson’s disease.
-Professor Patrik Brundin is a member of the World Parkinson Coalition Board of Directors and the The Michael J. Fox Foundation for Parkinson’s Research Executive Scientific Advisory Board.
+With over 40 years of experience studying this disease, his research focuses on pathogenic mechanisms of Parkinson’s and the development of new therapies that could slow or stop disease progression or that could repair affected brain circuits, translating experimental therapies into clinical trials.
+The Swedish neuroscientist and his team described Lewy bodies in grafted dopamine neurons and suggested that a prion-like mechanism operates on Parkinson’s disease.
+He reported the effects of mutant α-synuclein on dopamine homeostasis, describing how their interaction might cause neurotoxicity in Parkinson’s disease.
+Professor Patrik Brundin is a member of the World Parkinson Coalition Board of Directors and the Michael J. Fox Foundation for Parkinson’s Research Executive Scientific Advisory Board.
 He also serves as co-editor-in-chief of the Journal of Parkinson’s disease and chair of the Linked Clinical Trials scientific committee.
 He was previously Professor of Neuroscience at Lund University in Sweden.